In this article, you’ll find answers to questions like:

 Named after the late State Sen. Philip D. Lewis, the center opened in 2012 to serve as the single point of entry for qualified individuals and families seeking help to avoid homelessness.
 Its services include assessment, medical care, interim housing, case management, life skills and vocational training, and job placement.

-“It’s like the front door to homeless-prevention services,” says Shelli Lockhart, media specialist for the Homeless Coalition of Palm Beach County, another of the six agencies that operate out of the center.
+“It’s like the front door to homeless-prevention services,” says Shelli Lockhart, former media specialist for the Homeless Coalition of Palm Beach County, one of the six agencies that operate out of the center.
 “Clients are assessed and, if they qualify, they’re referred to an agency that can help them with their specific problems.”

 Marie Simon was desperate.
 She, her husband and their 4-year-old son were facing homelessness after she fell ill and lost her job.
 They resorted to sleeping on friends’ couches, inside her church sanctuary and anywhere else they could find.
 She was worried about their future.